danielgaskell/scc/doc/symbos.md

 ### C_LISTTITLE

-Displays the title of a listbox, in isolation.
+Displays the column titles of a listbox or tree view, in isolation.
 Control height must always be 10.

 *Parameter*: Same as for `C_LISTBOX`.